bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Obesity/health

 What do you know about?
 Getting stronger but not losing fat easily, yet.
+Biology, but about digestion yet.

 What decisions do you face?
 How do I get back into shape ASAP?